Heliotrope Growing Guide

 Feeding

-Mix a standard application of a balanced organic fertilizer into the soil prior to planting.
+Mulch the soil with compost prior to planting.
 In midsummer, drench plants with a liquid plant food to stimulate new growth.

 Companions